-Construction sites are ranked among the most dangerous workplaces.
-Recent statistics released by the Occupational Safety and Health Administration (OSHA) in 2019 show that 21.1% of worker deaths in the previous year were in construction.
+Construction sites are among the most dangerous workplaces.
+Hence, recent statistics released by the Occupational Safety and Health Administration (OSHA) in 2019 show that 21.1% of worker deaths in the previous year were in construction.

 It stands to reason that potential clients and General Contractors prefer working with an insured subcontractor.
-Not doing so is a liability that could leave them vulnerable to lawsuits and other expenses resulting from a subcontractor’s actions.
+Therefore, not doing so is a liability.
+Thus, it could leave them vulnerable to lawsuits and other expenses resulting from a subcontractor’s actions.

 However, the best buy Contractors Liability Insurance will make you a safe bet.

 When you enter into a new contract, bear in mind that many Contractor Liability Insurance policies do not extend coverage to subcontractors.
-To protect their business, many General Contractors stipulate in the project contract that subcontractors accept responsibility for defects.
+Thus, to protect their business, many General Contractors stipulate in the project contract that subcontractors accept responsibility for defects.

 This, in effect, means that you, as the subcontractor, will reimburse the contractor for any court-ordered judgments.
-You will be held liable should the General Contractor be sued for injuries or property damage, which you, as the subcontractor, were directly responsible for.
+Hence, you will are liable should the General Contractor be sued for injuries or property damage, which you were directly responsible for.

 Without insurance, this can be very expensive.
-Therefore, you need to do your research and find the best Contractors Liability Insurance to buy.
+Therefore, you need to do your research.
+Find the best Contractors Liability Insurance to buy.

 Your commercial lease may require Contractors Liability Insurance.